irfanjs/assignment/README.md

 # Project Title

-Assignment which will have the web application running behind the nginx load balanacer and manage the configuration using Ansible.
-Dockerfile will be used to deploy the image using docker container
+Assignment which will have the web application running behind the nginx load balanacer.
+Dockerfile will be used to deploy the image using docker container and docker-compose will be used to maintain the multi-container apps.
+Ansible playbook is also checked-in to the repository but is not required for this use case.

 ## Getting Started
 The source code is java based source and uses maven to build. spring boot framework is used to develop the application. it has been tested with Centos 7